Preventing & dealing with sexual harassment at work

 If you have four or more people who would like to attend this course, then In-Company Training could be the most cost-effective option.
 We can deliver this course virtually or face to face for your organisation, on a date and time that suits you.

-Contact one of our Training Coordinators on 020 7490 3030, e-mail training@itecskills.ac.uk or through the contact us form for more information and a quote.
+Contact one of our Training Coordinators on 020 7490 3030, e-mail training@itecskills.ac.uk or enquire now for more information and a quote.

 Course Details